Boat and PWC Licence

 - Multiple-choice knowledge test.

-The theory and practical assessments are completed face-to-face in the presence of a College accredited and RMS nominated boat licence trainer.
+The theory and practical assessments are completed face-to-face in the presence of a qualified and approved boat licence trainer.

-The classroom theory course and boat practical are derived from the following nationally recognised units of competency:
+The course is derived from the following nationally recognised units of competency:

 MEM50008 - Carry out trip preparation and planning